department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="upload-smartphone">How do I upload a photo from my smartphone?</button>
 <div id="upload-smartphone" class="usa-accordion-content">

-Open your phone’s Photos app and choose the picture you want to use.
-Then tap the share icon and choose how you want to upload your photo.
+Open your phone’s **Photos app** and choose the picture you want to use.
+Then tap the **Share icon** and choose how you want to upload your photo.

 </div>
 </li>